bob-606/5.easa.fi/README.md

 ## 87. A sailplane is operated with additional water ballast.
 How do best gliding angle and speed of best glide change, when compared to flying without water ballast?
-A sailplane is operated with additional water ballast.
-How do best gliding angle and speed of best glide change, when compared to flying without water ballast?
 - best gliding angle descreases, best glide speed decreases.
 - best gliding angle remains unchanged, best glide speed decreases.
 - best gliding angle remains increases, best glide speed increases.